……1 year of fish, 1 of rabbits, and a lot of hoofing and searching in between….

 A new programme of Research and Development was established at the Studio, aimed to encourage personal and group development and to realise their individual potential.
 Personal funding packages based on individual need were financed to enable people to visit exhibitions and places of interest throughout the UK.
 Hill would continue his practice alongside people on a daily basis and set about organising a series of exhibitions of the Studio’s work at numerous formal and informal venues including; Giant Fish and Jumbos at Sunderland Museum, and at The Laing Art Gallery, Newcastle.
 This was followed a few years later by a major retrospective of the Studios’ work at the Northern Centre for Contemporary Art, Sunderland. (now the Northern Gallery of Contemporary Art).
 Further collaborative exhibitions would follow, including, shows in London; Oxford; Glasgow; and a symposium in Warsaw and Gdansk.
 The success and profile of the Studio were further highlighted when its work was represented as part of a major international art expo tour sponsored by IBM computers.
 The exhibition, “12“ featured in all of the 12 major E.U. cities.

 During his time with the Art Studio, Hill organised an exchange programme between the Studio and The Centre for Developmental Art, in Glasgow, who was inspired to create a studio facility for their members based upon the Art Studio model and his guidance and example helped in the initiation of 3 similar organisations in, North and South Tyneside and Newcastle on Tyne.
-Through his work with the Art Studio, Hill developed a close relationship with its chief Partners the Sunderland Health Authority (Teaching Primary Care Trusts), and City of Sunderland Social Services, (and later, Durham and Newcastle Health Authorities and Social Services, and various voluntary agencies) to fulfill and deliver on service-level contracts agreements (IPA’s), and an informal drop-in service for other user artists.
+Through his work with the Art Studio, Hill developed a close relationship with its chief Partners the Sunderland Health Authority (Teaching Primary Care Trusts), and City of Sunderland Social Services, (and later, Durham and Newcastle Health Authorities and Social Services, and various voluntary agencies) to fulfil and deliver on service-level contracts agreements (IPA’s), and an informal drop-in service for other user artists.

 As well as developing his own practice alongside people on a daily basis.
 With his encouragement, over 30 individuals went on to complete undergraduate and higher degrees in Universities and Colleges throughout the UK.
 He established a work placement programme at the Studio, for Ph.D., MA and BA students of Fine-Art as part of their college studies.
 Hill’s practice today is as non-institutional and robust as it was when he set up the Studio.
 Hill would achieve recognition for demonstrating the value of art and artists working directly with people in the public arena, outside of mainstream art practice.
 The Studio was instrumental in the development of the North and South Tyneside Art Studios, as well as inspiring the development of an art studio in Project Ability, Glasgow.